 Anacortes Maritime Heritage Center & W.T Preston

-Open weekends beginning in April
+Open weekends in April and May

 Visit the Anacortes Maritime Heritage Center - it's FREE!

 No admission is charged at our Carnegie Gallery or our Maritime Heritage Center, and tours of our W.T.Preston steamboat are very affordable.

 The Anacortes Maritime Heritage Center is shining a spotlight on Wallie Funk’s Fishing Photos, drawn from the Anacortes Museum’s new book by Funk, Pictures of the Past.
 Eight exhibit panels feature beautiful enlargements of Wallie’s images as he captures in detail a journey with the local commercial fishing fleet.

 Museum visitors are virtually able to join Wallie Funk on the Alaska-bound purse seiner Deception in 1958 as he documents an Anacortes rite of passage - a season on a salmon fishing boat.
 Wallie’s trip begins on a dare and continues as he catches some of the great photographs in Pictures of the Past.

 Step aboard this steamboat, and step into the past.
 The W.T.
 Preston was the last sternwheeler to work in Puget Sound and is one of only two snagboats remaining in the contiguous United States.
 Her crews removed navigational hazards from the bays and harbors of the Sound and from its tributary rivers.

 The first settlements in the heavily timbered areas of Washington were located along rivers, which served as the region’s highways.
 On some of these rivers, snags threatened navigation and if not removed grew into larger logjams blocking passage of the boats.
 Shifting sand bars, particularly in delta areas, also obstructed navigation.
 In response to these conditions, Congress in 1882 allocated $20,000 for the construction of a snagboat to free the rivers from navigational hazards.